Am0rphous/Awesome/README.md

 - [Awesome Python](https://github.com/vinta/awesome-python) - A curated list of awesome Python frameworks, libraries, software and resources.
 - [Awesome Security](https://github.com/sbilly/awesome-security) - A collection of awesome software, libraries, documents, books, resources and cools stuffs about security.
 - [Awesome Security Apis](https://github.com/jaegeral/security-apis) - A collective list of public APIs for use in security.
 Contributions welcome.
+- [Awesome Security Hardening](https://github.com/decalage2/awesome-security-hardening) - A collection of awesome security hardening guides, tools and other resources.
 - [Awesome Search](https://awesomelists.top)
   - [awesome-search by frutik](https://github.com/frutik/awesome-search) - Awesome Search - this is all about the (e-commerce) search and its awesomeness.
 - [Awesome Selfhosted](https://gitlab.com/awesome-selfhosted/awesome-selfhosted)